 Solar radiation forecast for the next 6 hours, updated every 15 minutes.

 The shortest-term forecast CloudMove is based on a novel forecast concept.
 With the help of wind fields from weather models the currently measured cloudiness is propagated to the future to forecast the radiation.

-CloudMove is updated every 15 minutes and delivers 15-minute values for the next 6 hours.
+CloudMove is updated every 15 minutes and delivers 15-minute values for the next 6 hours for any site from Europe, Middle East to India and Northern Africa.
 The precision (rel.
 RMSE) averages to about 20% (RMSE of satellite data) for the first forecast steps and goes towards the precision of a standard forecast within the forecast time domain of 6 hours.

 Solar radiation forecast for the next 72 hours, updated every hour.

 The SolarForecast is based on the global weather forecasting model GFS4 (Global Forecast System).
 The output of the GFS forecast model is then statistically optimised using measurement data from weather stations.
 This system allows for the production of an irradiation forecast with high accuracy specifically for your site.